 Main Purpose of Job

-To actively promote the school mission statement, the rights of young people as individuals and provide them with the highest quality education in accordance with the policies and procedures of the School.
-To assist in the education both individually and as part of a team to help young people achieve their potential by strengthening areas of weakness and developing areas of strength.
+To actively promote the Stone Bay Schools vision and values the rights of young people as individuals and provide them with the highest quality education in accordance with the policies and procedures of the School.
+To assist in the education both individually and as part of a team to help pupils achieve their potential by strengthening areas of weakness and developing areas of strength.

+Evolving Excellence in all that you do, working towards making our school the best it can be for pupils, staff and families.
+Develop and uphold Trust with all our stakeholders, Empowering self and others to learn and grow.
+Adhere to policies and processes showing fairness in your actions.
+Collaborate with others looking for ways to help each other to deliver excellence for our pupils “getting it right for every pupil”.

 Key responsibilities

-Under the direction and guidance of the class teacher, to implement the individual education programmes of students.
+Under the direction and guidance of the class teacher, to implement Stone Bays bespoke curriculum and associated personalised learning plans for pupils

-To work as part of a team with the class teachers, and Teaching Assistants
+To work as part of a team with the class teachers, and other teaching assistants

+To support the schools vision and values

 Stone Bay School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.